aldebaran/qibuild/doc/guide/build_configs.rst

 But let’s assume you really need some flags.

-Passing CMake flags with QiBuild
+Passing CMake flags with qiBuild
 --------------------------------

-There are several ways to pass CMake flags to a project managed by QiBuild, in ascending priority:
+There are several ways to pass CMake flags to a project managed by qiBuild, in ascending priority:

 * Just once